 “I mean, I think we can all agree there’s something missing,” said Pavan, who finished fifth in 2016.
 “We thrive in a full stadium with all the energy.
 But I think a strength of our team is we are able to manufacture energy ourselves as well.”

 As she left the sand, Humana-Paredes waved to the handful of Canadian support staffers who were sitting among almost 12,000 empty seats.

 “Even just seeing a couple of friendly faces makes a world of difference,” she said.

-Sluková is one of at least four members of the Czech team who have tested positive since their arrival in Japan, including men’s beach volleyball player Ondrej Perusic.
-The team has said it’s investigating if the COVID-19 outbreak is linked to its charter flight to Tokyo.
+Sluková is one of at least three members of the Czech team who have tested positive since their arrival in Japan, including men’s beach volleyball player Ondrej Perusic.
+The team has said it’s investigating if the outbreak of COVID-19 is linked to its charter flight to Tokyo.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.